 New members of organizations, teams, ensembles and groups can expect to participate in educational and fun activities that build teamwork and camaraderie among all members.
 Such activities are intended to create a sense of identity and commitment within a group and are generally acceptable and encouraged.
 Students should check with the appropriate staff, advisors, sponsors, and/or coaches if there is any question about an activity constituting hazing.
-All organizations, teams, ensembles and groups are recommended to review the Constructive Team Building Ideas.
+All organizations, teams, ensembles and groups are recommended to consult the Director of Student Activities for activity recommendations.